secretGeek/ok-bash/README.md

     alias SSH='ok --verbose --file ~/.ssh/.ok --alias SSH'

 This will create the alias `SSH`, which will show a list of all _ssh_ connections and/or let you establish a connection to one.
 The `--file ~/.ssh/.ok` tells `ok-bash` to look for the `.ok` file in that absolute path.
-The `--alias SSH` arugment tells the alias what it's name is (in bash, normally an alias can't find it's own name unless it's been told so).
+The `--alias SSH` argument tells the alias what it's name is (in bash, normally an alias doesn't know it's own name unless it's been told so).
 The `--verbose` option will make `ok-bash` very vocal about any mistake you might make.

 Besides creating this alias, you also need to populate the `~/.ssh/.ok` file yourself.
 You could also generate this list from your `~/.ssh/config` file, but this works for me.
 I've grouped my connections in the `~/.ssh/.ok` file like this: